Communication-Efficient Policy Gradient Methods for Distributed Reinforcement Learning: Numerical Tests

-In the second test with $M=5$, the targeted policy is again parameterized by a three-layer neural network.
-For this larger multi-agent RL task, we use a larger network to characterize the optimal policy, where the first and the second hidden layers contain 50 and 20 neural units.
-To reduce the runtime, we only run in total $N=8$ batch episodes in each Monte Carlo run, and report the globally averaged reward from 5 Monte Carlo runs in Figure \ref{fig:rltest4} for the heterogeneous case.
-It is shown in Figure \ref{fig:rltest4} that LAPG successfully converges using the same number of iterations as PG, but it requires fewer number of communication rounds than PG.
+We implement LAPG using both G(PO)MDP and REINFORCE gradient estimators, and compare it with the vanilla G(PO)MDP- and REINFORCE-based PG method.
+The discounting factor in the cumulative loss is $\gamma=0.99$ in all the tests.
+For each episode, both algorithms terminate after $T=20$ iterations.
+We run in total $N=10$ batch episodes in each Monte Carlo run, and report the globally averaged reward from 5 Monte Carlo runs.
+To accelerate the training of neural networks used in policy parameterization, both LAPG and PG are implemented using heavy-ball based momentum update, where the stepsize and the momentum factor are set as 0.01 and 0.6, respectively.

+In Figures \ref{fig:rltest1} and \ref{fig:rltest2}, we compare the performance of LAPG and PG in the parallel RL task with $M=2$ and $M=5$, respectively.
+For $M=2$, each learner solves an independent \emph{Cooperative Navigation} task with 2 agents; for $M=5$, each learner solves an independent \emph{Cooperative Navigation} task with 5 agents.
+As shown in the figures, both G(PO)MDP- and REINFORCE-based LAPG converge within the same number of iterations as G(PO)MDP- and REINFORCE-based PG.
+When it comes to the number of communication rounds, LAPG requires significantly smaller amount than PG in both $M=2$ and $M=5$ cases.
+Comparing different policy gradient estimators, we find that REINFORCE-based estimators generally have higher variance than G(PO)MDP-based estimators.

+In Figures \ref{fig:rltest3} and \ref{fig:rltest4}, we compare the performance of LAPG and PG in the multi-agent RL task.
+Different from the parallel RL setting, in this multi-agent RL case, all the learners solve the shared \emph{Cooperative Navigation} task.
+In both $M=2$ and $M=5$ tests, two versions of LAPG successfully converge using the same number of iterations as two versions of PG, but they require fewer number of communication rounds than PG.
 The performance gain is sizable in terms of communication.

-Since RELU-based activation functions may introduce certain nonsmoothness in the resultant state-to-action distribution mapping, the performance is also evaluated using the softplus activation, which is a smooth approximation of the RELU activation function.
-Clearly, the comparison in Figure \ref{fig:rltest5} confirms that LAPG still converges within much fewer number of communication rounds than PG with the smooth activation functions.
-These observations shed the light on the potential applicability of our LAPG algorithm to large-scale DRL problems, when the communication cost of exchanging policy gradients is high especially using the over-parameterized neural networks as policy approximators.